Mar 22, 2026 9 min read

 How I Structure Projects: Vertical Slices Over Layers

-If I want to understand how an invoice gets created and emailed, I’m opening InvoiceController, then InvoiceService, then InvoiceRepository, then InvoiceMail, then back to an event listener somewhere else.
-That’s five locations for one feature.
-I’d rather they were all in the same place.
+The problem shows up when you’re trying to understand or change a feature.
+If I want to follow how an invoice gets created and emailed, I’m opening InvoiceController, then InvoiceService, then InvoiceRepository, then InvoiceMail, then back to an event listener in a completely different folder.
+The code for one feature is scattered across the project, and navigating it means holding a map in your head of where each piece lives.

 What this looks like in Laravel

-In a Laravel project I nest under app/Domain/, then the feature name, then subfolders once there are enough files of a given kind to warrant them.
+In a Laravel project, I nest under app/Domain/, then the feature name, then subfolders once there are enough files of a given kind to warrant splitting them out.

 app/